stanford-crfm/haliax/docs/fp8.md

 The `dot_general` for FP8 is implemented by scaling the inputs, projecting the inputs to FP8, performing the computation in FP8, and then scaling the result back to the original precision.

-The subtle part of FP8 is that the scaling is a trained parameter, based on a history of the inputs to the layer (as well as gradients coming in from backward).
+The subtle part of FP8 is that the scaling is a parameter that is trained based on a history of the inputs to the layer (as well as gradients coming in from backward).
 This means that the FP8 `dot_general` needs to maintain state.
 In Equinox, this means that the `dot_general` is actually a `Module` that packages together the state and the computation.
 (Unlike [equinox.nn.StatefulLayer][] which returns a state object you pass back into the module, the FP8 `dot_general` module hijacks the gradient computation to update its state.
 This is necessary because the FP8 scaling factors depend on the gradients.)

+The way this happens is by "hijacking" the gradient computation.
+When you call `eqx.filter_grad(loss_fn)(module, data)`, you will get the gradient computation as normal, but you'll also get the updated state of the FP8 `dot_general` module.
+This updated state needs to directly replace the state in the module (rather than be used for a gradient step), which is why you need to use the `partition_for_grad_overwrite`

+The FP8 `dot_general` module is implemented in [haliax.quantization.Fp8DotGeneral][].
+It's actually not that complicated:

+1) It holds a scaling factor and history of maximum values for each of (lhs, rhs, output) and updates them based on the gradients.
+2) When invoked, it scales the inputs, projects them to FP8, performs the computation, and scales the result back to the original precision.
+It remembers the maximum absolute value for each of the inputs.
+3) For the gradients, it scales the gradients, projects them to FP8, does the backward computation, and scales the gradients back to the original precision.
+It remembers the maximum absolute value for the incoming gradient and stores it in the gradient.